Be Whale Wise Outreach Materials

 If you would like copies of the Be Whale Wise brochures or posters, please send an email with desired quantity and mailing address to:

 Kayaker’s Code of Conduct

 The Kayak Education Leadership Program (KELP) has developed viewing guidelines specifically for kayakers.
 The Kayaker’s Code of Conduct provides information on responsible kayaking near whales and other wildlife and can be found on the Whale Museum’s web page at:

 Learn about viewing marine mammals from shore.
 Visit The Whale Trail web page at:

 Share the Shore

-For more information on sharing the shore with harbor seal pups in Washington State, please visit NOAA Fisheries web site at:
+For more information on sharing the shore with seals and sea lions on the West Coast, please visit the NOAA Fisheries web site.

 In 2012 Washington State updated its vessel regulation protecting killer whales to correspond with federal regulations.
 See http://wdfw.wa.gov/conservation/orca/ for details.

 BC Cetacean Sightings Network (BC)

 firstname.lastname@example.org or 1-800-562-8832